AtYourDoor/At-Your-Door-Submission/README.md

 ## :exclamation: Important Instructions for Judges Before Checking App :exclamation:

-- We will provide apk, you need to install our app on your local device and check our project.
+- We are providing android apk, you need to install our app on your local device and check our project.

 - Currently we have not implemented Location method in our App as we dont know from where judges will check app which can result in no shops around you .